 Figure 1: The Layout gallery

-Notice that the thumbnails that you see in Figure 1 are not Slide Masters – they are Slide Layouts which are contained within the Slide Master.
-Most new presentations you create in PowerPoint contain just one Slide Master based on the Office Theme – typically the Theme name may also be used for the Slide Master name, as highlighted in red within Figure 1, above.
+Notice that most new presentations you create in PowerPoint contain just one Slide Master based on the Office Theme.
+You can see the Theme name highlighted in red within Figure 1, above.
 Now that we have established the fact that most new presentations contain at least a single Slide Master, why would you need to add a new Slide Master?
 The reasons may differ but for most users that's because they want their slides to contain two or more different looks (backgrounds, colors, fonts, effects, etc.).
-For design purists, it is difficult to justify this as a reason -- most professional PowerPoint template designers will only add a second Slide Master for small and subtle differences.
+For design purists, it is difficult to justify this as a reason.
+Most professional PowerPoint template designers will only add a second Slide Master for small and subtle differences.
 Whatever your opinion may be, it's actually quite easy to add a new Slide Master:

 You can also add a Slide Master from any of existing Themes within PowerPoint.
 This can be helpful if you want the new Slide Master to be based on a Theme that's not part of the current presentation.
 To learn how you can do so, follow these steps: